You know, the ash from the volcano could cause terrible respiratory problems.

 It proved to be an historic blunder.

-Bill Clinton had not a clear policy on the growing terrorism threat from Al-Qaeda.
+Bill Clinton had not a clear policy on the growing terrorism threat from al-Qaeda.

-That proved to be an historic wonder.
+That proved to be an historic blunder.

 And let's not forget how Clinton propped up Yasser Arafat.